-Growing up in a very provincial part of Liverpool, where a harsh reality’s escape revolved around football or a fight, anything remotely arty or creative was seen as being a bit poncey or pretentious and standing out for being different was something that could get you in to bother more than anything else.
+Growing up in a very provincial part of Liverpool, where a harsh reality’s escape revolved around football or a fight, anything remotely arty or creative was seen as being a bit poncy or pretentious, and standing out for being different was something that would get you in to bother more than anything else.
 Nevertheless, I was always drawing, painting or imagining another world inside a photograph.

 After I left school, I applied at Greenbank Art College where the strength of my portfolio helped me secure a place for my BTEC National Diploma in Graphic Design and Photography.
 Nearing the end of my final year, the college was approached by a couple of blokes from a local creative agency looking for two junior artists to work alongside them.
 I was one of the lucky ones to be chosen and it was testimony to the amazing skills I acquired from my brilliant lecturers Paul, Dave and Ernest.

 Digital Artwork Studios in Wavertree Technology Park was one of the first design agencies to use computers in creating print-ready artwork way back in the late 80s.
 It was also my introduction to the creative industry, learning pasteboard artwork separation and reprography.
 I loved the smell of photographic chemicals in the darkroom and learning the old pasteboard techniques of finished artwork separation.
 I loved seeing my work printed and feeling proud that I’d help create it.
 I even worked on Mars bar wrappers and realised, I was now producing the things that fascinated me as a kid and getting paid to do it!

-I arrived in the industry when the old pasteboard techniques were being replaced by computers and thrived in an ever-changing environment.
+I arrived in the industry just before the old pasteboard techniques were being replaced by computers and thrived in an ever-changing environment.
 I was really excited about the digital technology that would eventually take over and change the industry forever.